Transfer of Equity

 We will require details of the existing and proposed owners, and of any existing mortgage that is not to be redeemed.
 If a further advance is being obtained from the existing lender, this must also be declared.
 The lender will also send us formal written instructions, detailing their requirements.

 We will prepare the necessary transfer deed and any supporting documents required, and forward these to the clients for signature.
 The transfer will then need to be signed by the lender and a completion date fixed, at which point the documents will be sent to the Land Registry to register the new ownership officially.

 d)2:1 cases, subject to existing mortgage

-The procedure is almost the same as above, save that the circumstances relating to the removal of one (or more) owner(s) from the title must be declared, and it may be necessary for the departing owner(s) to sign additional documents – this will depend on the lender’s instructions in each particular case.
+The procedure is almost the same as above, except the circumstances relating to the removal of one (or more) owner(s) from the title must be declared, and it may be necessary for the departing owner(s) to sign additional documents – this will depend on the lender’s instructions in each case.
 We can provide advice on this aspect once details of the case are known.

 Again, the departing owner(s) may require independent legal advice, depending on their circumstances and the lender’s instructions, and this can add to the time taken to complete the transfer of equity.